risawitama/verbose-potato/README.md

-## Why was the broom late for the meeting?
-He overswept.
+## How did Darth Vader know what Luke was getting for Christmas?
+He felt his presents.